 Plenty of customers are always a sure sign that the food is great and this tiny restaurant is almost never empty.

 Easy House is not your typical yum cha restaurant.
 Although the menu sounds familiar to diners, it’s a vegan restaurant (no dairy, no eggs) and most of the dumplings are gluten free.
 All the Hong Kong style food is made fresh daily by Mary’s husband, and no MSG is used in the preparation.

 Although the decor is sparse with a polished timber floor and a few Zen-like wall decorations, there are no bulky trolleys.
 Instead, the food is carried out of the kitchen in baskets piled high on a tray.
 What the restaurant may lack in ambience will soon be forgotten once you begin eating.

-Easy House serves some of the freshest, lightest dim sum found in Queensland.
-The barbecued pork rolls are cased in the softest flaky pastry, steamed mushroom dumplings contained an exquisite selection of tastes encased in the lightest rice casing.
-All of the yum cha plates except rice noodles cost less than $4.
+The food at Easy House is some of the freshest, lightest dim sum found in Queensland.
+The barbecued ‘pork’ rolls are cased in the softest flaky pastry, steamed mushroom dumplings contained an exquisite selection of tastes encased in the lightest rice casing.
+Yum cha plates except rice noodles cost less than $6.
 Mock chicken made from soy paste and mock beef formed from bean curd and mushrooms are subtly flavoured yet tasty and delicious.
-Yum cha is advertised as being available all day, or you can choose from about twenty lunch specials, most priced at $9.90.
+Yum cha is advertised as being available all day, or you can choose from about twenty lunch specials priced at $11.90.